discord/embedded-app-sdk/README.md

   <img src="/assets/discord-embedded-apps.svg" alt="Discord Embedded App SDK" />
 <p>

-### @discord/embedded-app-sdk enables you to build rich, multiplayer experiences inside Discord.
+### The Embedded App SDK enables you to build rich, multiplayer experiences inside Discord.

-Whether launched via Discord's web app, desktop app, iOS, or Android, `@discord/embedded-app-sdk` provides a unified API that enables your application to integrate a real-time website inside of Discord's UI via an embedded iframe.
+Activities are multiplayer games and social experiences in Discord.
+An Activity is a web application hosted in an iframe that can run within the Discord client on desktop, web, or mobile.
+The Embedded App SDK handles the communication between Discord and your iframed application.

 Read more about building Discord Activities with the Embedded App SDK on [https://activities-preview.pages.dev/developers/docs/activities/overview](https://discord.com/developers/docs/activities/overview).